The Birational Invariance Of Fundamental Group Schemes: Introduction

 A basic problem is whether these fundamental group schemes are invariant under birational modifications.
-For the S-fundamental group scheme, Hogadi and Mehta proved birational invariance for smooth projective varieties over an algebraically closed field \cite{HM11}.
+For \'etale fundamental group, Grothendieck proved the birational invariance for regular schemes proper over an arbitrary field \cite{Gro60}.
+For the S-fundamental group scheme, Hogadi and Mehta proved birational invariance for smooth projective varieties over an algebraically closed field of positive characteristic \cite{HM11}.
 For the F-fundamental group scheme, Amrutiya proved birational invariance for smooth projective varieties over a perfect field of positive characteristic \cite{Am20}.
-Adroja and Amrutiya also obtained birational invariance results for the local, Nori and extended Nori fundamental group schemes \cite{AdAm25}.
+Adroja and Amrutiya also obtained birational invariance results for the local, Nori and extended Nori fundamental group schemes for smooth projective varieties over an algebraically closed field of positive characteristic \cite{AdAm25}.
 The aim of this paper is to establish a uniform Tannakian criterion for a birational morphism to induce an isomorphism on the corresponding fundamental group schemes, and then apply this criterion to prove birational invariance for all the fundamental group schemes listed above over an arbitrary perfect field.

 Throughout the paper, we assume that $k$ is a field, $f: X \rightarrow Y$ be a morphism between connected schemes proper over $k$, $x \in X(k)$ lying over $y \in Y(k)$.
 Let $\cC_X $ (resp. $\cC_Y $) be the Tannakian category whose objects consist of vector bundles over $X$ (resp. $Y$) with neutral fibre functor $\omega_x$ (resp. $\omega_y$).
 Denote by $\pi(\cC_X,x)$ and $\pi(\cC_Y,y)$ the corresponding Tannaka group schemes.
 The pullback induces a functor $f^*: \cC_Y \rightarrow \cC_X$ and a canonical homomorphism $ \pi(\cC_X,x)\to \pi(\cC_Y,y)$ of Tannaka group schemes.